-Other than as described below or elsewhere in this Annual Information Form (including without limitation, under the section entitled "Material Contracts") or under the section entitled "Related Party Transactions" in the Company's Management's Discussion and Analysis dated March 12, 2020 for the fiscal year ended December 31, 2019 made available on the Company's profile on SEDAR at www.sedar.com., there are no material interests, direct or indirect, of any of our directors or executive officers, any Shareholder that beneficially owns, or controls or directs (directly or indirectly), more than 10% of any class or series of our outstanding voting securities, or any associate or affiliate of any of the foregoing persons, in any transaction within the three most recently completed financial years or during the current financial year that has materially affected or is reasonably expected to materially affect us or any of our subsidiaries.
+Other than as described below or elsewhere in this Annual Information Form (including without limitation, under the section entitled "Material Contracts") or under the section entitled "Related Party Transactions" in the Company's MD&A, there are no material interests, direct or indirect, of any of our directors or executive officers, any Shareholder that beneficially owns, or controls or directs (directly or indirectly), more than 10% of any class or series of our outstanding voting securities, or any associate or affiliate of any of the foregoing persons, in any transaction within the three most recently completed financial years or during the current financial year that has materially affected or is reasonably expected to materially affect us or any of our subsidiaries.

-As of the date hereof, AMG holds all of the Multiple Voting Shares of the Company and 75,000 Subordinate Voting Shares, representing approximately 67% of the issued and outstanding Shares and 89% of the voting power attached to all of the Shares.
+As of the date hereof, AMG holds all of the Multiple Voting Shares of the Company and 10,200 Subordinate Voting Shares, representing approximately 56.5% of the issued and outstanding Shares and 83.8% of the voting power attached to all of the Shares.
 AMG is owned and controlled by Michael Andlauer, our Chief Executive Officer and a director of the Company.
 AMG and its affiliates have entered into a number of transactions with the Company over the past three years.

-- In connection with the IPO and pursuant to the Purchase Agreement, AMG sold the AHG Entities to AHG in consideration for the issuance of: (i) 25,175,000 Multiple Voting Shares, (ii) a non-interest bearing promissory note in the aggregate principal amount of \$186,125,000 ("Acquisition Note 1") and (iii) a non-interest bearing convertible promissory note in the principal amount of \$13,875,000 ("Acquisition Note 2"), which was convertible into 925,000 Subordinate Voting Shares at the option of the holder.
-Upon closing of our IPO on December 11, 2019, we used the aggregate net proceeds raised from the IPO, totaling \$150,000,000, together with a draw of \$50,000,000 from our Credit Facilities, to repay Acquisition Note 1, and make a non-interest bearing loan to the Employee Trust in the principal amount of \$13,875,000 (the "Employee Trust Loan").
-On that same date, AMG converted Acquisition Note 2 into 925,000 Subordinate Voting Shares (which the Employee Trust subsequently acquired using the proceeds from the Employee Trust Loan), and converted 75,000 of the Multiple Voting Shares received pursuant to the Purchase Agreement into 75,000 Subordinate Voting Shares (which it intends to transfer, at least 180 days after closing of the IPO, to select independent owner-operators engaged by AHG). - AMG has provided key management personnel to the Company in the past for which it received management fees.
-We are no longer purchasing key management personnel services from AMG, as all employees involved in our business are currently employed by the Company or one of the AHG Entities. - A subsidiary of AMG, Andlauer Properties and Leasing Inc., leases certain facilities and logistics and transportation equipment to the Company, including facilities located at: 881 Bell Blvd.
-W, Belleville, Ontario; 80 14th Avenue, Hanover, Ontario; 465 Ofield Road South, Dundas, Ontario; 605 Max Brose Drive, London, Ontario; and 5480 61 Avenue SE, Calgary, Alberta. - A subsidiary of AMG, 9143-5271 Québec Inc., leases a facility located at 655 Desserte E. Hwy 13, Laval Québec to the Company. - A company owned by Mr. Andlauer's spouse, Ready Staffing Solutions Inc., provides the Company with temporary agency employee services providing hourly dock labour for our handling operations, principally in the GTA.
+In connection with the IPO and pursuant to the Purchase Agreement, AMG sold the AHG Entities to AHG in consideration for the issuance of: (i) 25,175,000 Multiple Voting Shares, (ii) a non-interest bearing promissory note in the aggregate principal amount of \$186,125,000 ("Acquisition Note 1") and (iii) a non-interest bearing convertible promissory note in the principal amount of \$13,875,000 ("Acquisition Note 2"), which was convertible into 925,000 Subordinate Voting Shares at the option of the holder.
+Upon closing of the IPO on December 11, 2019, we used the aggregate net proceeds raised from the IPO, totaling \$150,000,000, together with a draw of \$50,000,000 from our Credit Facilities, to repay Acquisition Note 1, and make a non-interest bearing loan to the Employee Trust in the principal amount of \$13,875,000 (the "Employee Trust Loan").
+On that same date, AMG converted Acquisition Note 2 into 925,000 Subordinate Voting Shares (which the Employee Trust subsequently acquired using the proceeds from the Employee Trust Loan), and converted 75,000 of the Multiple Voting Shares received pursuant to the Purchase Agreement into 75,000 Subordinate Voting Shares.